GoteoFoundation/hackdash/README.md

 * `publicDashboardCreation` : a boolean to specify if dashboards can be created by anyone or just the users marked as "superadmin"
 * `homeCreateProject` : Set it to true in order to show a button in the front page to create projects
 * `homeToolsUrl` : Set it to some URL ("http://...") in order to show a button in the front page with a link to it
+* `seLocalLogin`: Set to true if you want to allow username/password registration

 Login keys setup